 - the victim is a child who is 14 years of age or older and younger than 17 years of age, the victim is taken outside of the state and outside a 120-mile radius from the victim’s residence, and the parent, guardian, or person or institution acting in loco parentis has not acquiesced in the movement.

 Kidnapping and aggravating kidnapping are similar criminal offenses to unlawful restraint.
-For more information, see our kidnapping page and aggravated kidnapping page.
+For more information, see our kidnapping page.
 See our violent crimes page for more information about other related violent crimes.

 Resources and Information